 Research and Teaching

-Prof. Mody has served on dissertation committees for doctoral candidates in History and Anthropology, and has co-taught (with Carl Caldwell) the History department’s pedagogy seminar.
-He is available to advise graduate students interested in the history of science or technology (or science and technology studies more generally), and can offer graduate seminars in those fields.
-He is currently an informal advisor to postdocs and graduate students in Rice’s Center for Biological and Environmental Nanotechnology who are interested in discussing ethical and societal issues related to their work.
+Prof. Mody has served on dissertation committees for doctoral candidates in History and Anthropology.
+He has taught the History department’s graduate prospectus seminar and co-taught (with Carl Caldwell) the graduate pedagogy seminar.
+He is available to advise graduate students interested in the history of science or technology (or science and technology studies more generally), and can offer graduate seminars in those

 - “Universities, Corporations, and Instrumental Communities: Commercializing Probe Microscopy, 1981-1996.”
 Technology and Culture 47, no. 1 (2006): 56-80.